walterbrunetti/playground/redis_wapp/readme.md

 ## Project status and next steps

 Status:
-- App and Containers are working.
+- App and Containers are working correctly.
 - Flower is showing workers but not queues for some reason.
 - there's an endpoint that produces 50 messages.
 - there are 4 tasks and 3 queues.
 Two of the tasks share a queue (`pipeline_1`)
 - there are 2 consumers (workers).
 One consume from queue 1 and 2.
 The other from queue 3.
+- created a separate container (`producer_service`) to produce messages without access to the code base.

 Next steps:
 - Add a bunch of messages at once and see how it behaves when adding more workers.